nfmoore/azure-databricks-containers-mlops-example-scenarios/README.md

-# Proof-of-Concept: MLOps Platform using Databricks and Kubernetes
+# Proof-of-Concept: Online Inference with Databricks and Kubernetes on Azure

 ## Overview